RFC_Violation: You saw it here first!

-I've been a longstanding cheerleader for the NIC, but I have to put all of
+I've been a longstanding cheerleader for the NIC, but

 Today, without notice, the InterNIC turned "off" the domain name NASA.COM,

 a domain which had been registered now for over two years.

 May I suggest that your customer sue, not the FTC or NASA, but the

 Internic for violation of the contract.
 You paid a fee, they are

 required to follow their own procedures.
 You should be able to get